Nanchang Jiangxi, China Travel Guide

 Often features Nanchang rice noodles, congee, steamed buns, and soy milk.

-Typically a lighter meal than dinner, often shared dishes or a quick noodle bowl.
+Typically a lighter meal than the evening meal, often shared dishes or a quick noodle bowl.

 The main social meal of the day, with multiple dishes shared among family or friends.